-Oral nutritional supplements (often shortened to ONS) are a range of liquid and powder products that can be recommended, within certain circumstances, to help support better nutrition.
+Oral nutritional supplements (ONS) are a range of liquid and powder products that help support better nutrition.

-These products contain calories, protein, vitamins and minerals to help increase your intake.
-They are designed to be taken alongside your diet and the ‘food first’ advice above to promote progress with your weight.
+They contain calories, protein, vitamins and minerals to help increase your intake.
+They're designed to be taken alongside your diet and the ‘food first’ advice above to promote progress with your weight.

 Tube feeding (enteral feeding)

-There are several types of tubes and the choice is dependent on your diagnosis and symptoms.
-These include:
+There are different types of tubes.
+Which one is best for you depends on your diagnosis and symptoms.

-On occasions, depending on your condition, alternative routes of nutrition may be considered.
+Depending on your condition alternative routes of nutrition may be considered.